Pre-dental Scholars Program

 Admission to the Pre-dental Scholars Program

 Admission to the Pre-dental Scholars program is offered to prospective first year students during the spring of their senior year in high school and to current Marquette students in the spring of their first year, depending on space availability.
-Admission guarantees the scholar a place in the Marquette University School of Dentistry, after completion of the third year of undergraduate studies (having earned at least 96-98 credits, depending on your undergraduate college requirements), student must meet the academic and behavioral standards of the program, and scores a 17 or higher in each of the eight sections of the Dental Aptitude Test (DAT), as determined by the Marquette Dental Admissions Committee.
+Admission guarantees the scholar a place in the Marquette University School of Dentistry, after completion of the third year of undergraduate studies (having earned at least 96-98 credits, depending on your undergraduate college requirements).
+Students must meet the academic and behavioral standards of the program, and score a 17 or higher in each of the eight sections of the Dental Aptitude Test (DAT), as determined by the Marquette Dental Admissions Committee.
 Any DAT result that includes a subsection score below a 17, is not acceptable and requires a retest.
 Students who wish to be considered for the Pre-dental Scholars program must complete the Pre-dental Scholars application.
 Selection to the program includes a formal, in-person interview conducted by the Marquette Dental Admissions Committee.

 A typical bachelor’s degree consists of four parts: Marquette Core Curriculum (MCC) requirements, college curriculum requirements, major requirements and electives.
 In the first three years of the Pre-dental Scholars program, students partially complete the major requirements and elective hours and finish all MCC and college curriculum requirements.
 Courses taken in the fourth year (first year of dental school), count as requirements toward both the bachelor’s and dental degrees.

 Klingler College of Arts and Sciences: Biological Sciences or Physiological Sciences.
 The Pre-dental Scholars coordinator and faculty advisers are responsible for the academic advising of the pre-dental scholars.
 See the Typical Planners for course sequence information for pre-dental scholars within the biological sciences and physiological sciences major requirements.